AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingPlayTimeMaximizationEnsembleModel.md

 * The first-layer model provides a strong signal about player state.
 Feeding that state into the final layer means the "Play Time Maximization Model" learns in contextually meaningful situations, which improves its long-term performance.

 * The "Time-To-Leave Prediction Model" is in the same layer as "Probability-To-Leave Prediction Model" because we want it to constantly update on how long the player will stay.
-If we were to put it between the first and final layer, the updates will be too sparse to make accurate wait times for "Play Time Maximization Model".
+If we were to put it between the first and final layer, the updates will be too sparse to predict accurate wait times for "Play Time Maximization Model".

 ## Code